Back arrow

 Safe sex—like many other things in life—isn’t foolproof.
 Maybe you had penis-in-vagina sex without some form of protection.
 Or maybe the form of protection you typically use didn’t work.
 Condoms break, pills get missed, and withdrawal (“pulling out”) isn’t perfect.

 While the chances of getting pregnant after one-time unprotected sex get higher the closer you are to ovulation, there are things you can do to prevent pregnancy (as well as some myths you might have heard that unfortunately don’t work as advertised).
+The key thing to know is that, if you’re within 3-5 days of unprotected sex, emergency contraception can help you decrease those chances.

 Below, we’re explaining all of your options for emergency contraception, including how each one of them works, how well they work, and where you can access them.